jldec/deno-hello/README.md

 Crawls a website, validating that all the links on the site which point to the same orgin can be fetched.

+Outputs JSON with broken links to stdout, logs to stderr.
+Exits with 1 if any broken links are found.

+Options (passed after the URL):

+- `--noRecurse` or `-R`: scan single file and list the links in it.
+- `--quiet` or `-q`: suppress logging the list of parsed files or links to stderr.

 To run the script, call `deno run --allow-net scan.js URL`.
 E.g.

 ```txt